tyrrellsystems/node-red-contrib-circadian-light/README.md

 horizon, measured from south to west), e.g. 0 is south and Math.PI * 3/4 is
 northwest.

-`altitude` is the hight of the Sun above the horizon in radians.
+`altitude` is the height of the Sun above the horizon in radians.
 Where 0 is at the horizon and PI/2 is directly overhead.

 `percent` is how close the Sun is to it's highest position of the day, so 0%